-We've picked nine destinations that are perfect for a fun-filled day trip, where hiking, biking, swimming, and boating are just some of the fun outdoor activities to enjoy.
+We've picked nine destinations that are perfect for a fun-filled day trip, where hiking, biking, and swimming are just some of the fun outdoor activities to enjoy.
 Add acres of gorgeous scenery and some wildlife-spotting, and NJ state parks and forests make for an ideal day of family fun in the fresh air.

 Cheesequake State Park has short, family-friendly trails as well as trails for more experienced hikers.
 Photo by Kaylynn Ebner

 North meets South (as far as ecosystems go) at this state park.
-The area consists of a mix of open fields, freshwater and saltwater marshes, a white cedar swap, Pine Barrens, and a hardwood forest.
+The area consists of a mix of open fields, freshwater and saltwater marshes, a white cedar swamp, Pine Barrens, and a hardwood forest.
 Head to the Nature Center to gather information and set off on one of five color-coded hiking and biking trails.
 A variety of picnic areas with tables and grills are scattered throughout the park.
 Fishing, boating, and camping are also allowed.
 During summer, lifeguards oversee swimming at Hooks Creek Lake.
 There are changing rooms, restrooms, and a concession available for convenience.
 In winter, kids can sled down the nearby hill.

 Head to Washington Crossing State Park if you want to add a little history to your hike.
 Celebrate the American Revolution by visiting the site where George Washington and his troops spent the night after crossing the Delaware River on December 25, 1776.
 The Visitor Center Museum can help educate families with its exhibits on the subject.
 The period-preserved Johnson Ferry House is another way to get a glimpse into 18th-century life.
 Various events and living-history demonstrations are offered throughout the year.
 When you've soaked up enough history, head out to explore the park's 15 miles of moderate trails.
 There are also playgrounds, fishing, camping, and picnic areas.

-Wharton State Forest – Atlantic, Burlington, and Camden Counties
+Wharton State Forest – Atlantic, Burlington, and Camden counties

 Animal lovers will have fun pointing out the many forms of wildlife that live in this park.
 Bald eagles, hawks, ospreys, swans, owls, river otters, turkeys, beavers, fox, and deer are just some of the residents.
 Use your cell phone for a free guided tour of Batsto Village, a former bog iron and glass-making center.
 You'll hear pre-recorded information and see short videos when you scan the QR code at each of the 18 historic sites.
 Feel free to camp, fish, hike, bike, boat, and swim (lifeguards monitor swim areas in summer).
-There are also playgrounds to enjoy, and picnic facilities and a food concession keep families fueled.
+There are also playgrounds to enjoy, and the picnic facilities and food concession stands keep families fueled.